article

 Reporting compliance audit results

 A compliance audit concludes with the reporting of results.
-If the organization is found to be in compliance with the audit criteria, the evidence should be referenced and included in the report.
+If the organization is found to comply with the audit criteria, the evidence should be referenced and included in the report.

 Considerations for developing a compliance audit report include: